All About Your RV Furnace: Electric and Propane

 If your blower motor is running and you hear the clicking of the igniter and the clunk of the gas valve, you’re looking at an entirely different set of potential problems.
 These include things like bad igniter placement, a bad gas valve, and the most common issue of all: bugs.

 Yes, you read that right.
-You see, bugs really like to make themselves at home in the gas tubes and combustion chamber.
+Bugs can make themselves at home in the gas tubes and combustion chamber.
 Cleaning these things will often solve your problem entirely, making it a great place to start.

 There may be many different types of electric heaters for RVs, but the pros and cons of electric RV heaters are pretty much the same no matter which version you choose.
 Let’s review the most important pros and cons so you can make an informed decision when choosing between electric and propane heat for your RV.